 The people you meet.
 The experiences you get.
-I've been part of search and rescue and saved three people.
-International relief operations for hurricanes, part of support on the migrant crisis - I'd never have got those kinds of experiences in any other walk of life.
+I've been part of search and rescue and saved three people; international relief operations for hurricanes; part of support on the migrant crisis - I'd have never got those kinds of experiences in any other walk of life.